Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems: Problem Setting and Preliminaries

-\textbf{Practical Limitations of VAMPnet and DPNet.} Although these objectives are well-founded in the population limit for characterizing the desired singular subspaces, they do not permit efficient optimization via modern mini-batch-based training.
+Although these objectives are well-founded in the population limit for characterizing the desired singular subspaces, they do not permit efficient optimization via modern mini-batch-based training.

 To compute the VAMP-1 objective~\citep{Mardt--Pasquali--Wu--Noe2018vampnets}, one must evaluate the matrix square root inverse of $\empsecondmoment{\rho_0}{\fv}$ and $\empsecondmoment{\rho_1}{\gv}$, as well as the nuclear norm of the matrix $(\empsecondmoment{\rho_0}{\fv})^{-1/2} \empjointmoment{\fv,\gv} (\empsecondmoment{\rho_1}{\gv})^{-1/2}$.
 These computations involve numerical linear algebra operations such as eigenvalue decomposition and singular value decomposition of empirical second-moment matrices.
-Such inverses may be ill-defined or numerically unstable when $\mathsf{span}(\fv)$ is nearly rank-deficient during optimization, and further, backpropagating through these numerical operations can introduce instability during training.\footnote{In the PyTorch implementation, functions such as \texttt{lstsq}, \texttt{eigh}, and \texttt{matrix\_norm} from the \texttt{torch.linalg} package are used; see, e.g., the \href{https://github.com/deeptime-ml/deeptime/blob/126e443222234fefaf59c13ed3c47516fc898b79/deeptime/decomposition/deep/_vampnet.py\#L182}{official PyTorch implementation} of VAMPnet.} Moreover, since empirical second-moment matrices are estimated from mini-batch samples, the resulting gradients can be highly biased, potentially slowing convergence during optimization.
+Such inverses may be ill-defined or numerically unstable when $\mathsf{span}(\fv)$ is nearly rank-deficient during optimization, and further, backpropagating through these numerical operations can introduce instability during training.\footnote{In the PyTorch implementation, functions such as \texttt{lstsq}, \texttt{eigh}, and \texttt{matrix\_norm} from the \texttt{torch.linalg} package are used; see, e.g., the PyTorch implementations of VAMPnet in \href{https://github.com/deeptime-ml/deeptime/blob/126e443222234fefaf59c13ed3c47516fc898b79/deeptime/decomposition/deep/_vampnet.py\#L182}{\texttt{deeptime}} and \href{https://github.com/Machine-Learning-Dynamical-Systems/kooplearn/blob/fd3dfb0ba1f92c6d3503636bc1d6e26108362232/src/kooplearn/torch/nn/_functional.py\#L10}{\texttt{kooplearn}} libraries.
+For example, eigendecomposition (\texttt{torch.linalg.eigh}) may be numerically unstable when the matrices are ill-conditioned, since the gradients of eigenvectors scale inversely with eigenvalue gaps, which can lead to gradient explosions in nearly degenerate subspaces.} Moreover, since empirical second-moment matrices are estimated from mini-batch samples, the resulting gradients can be highly biased, potentially slowing convergence during optimization.

 The VAMP-2 objective~\citep{Wu--Noe2020} suffers from similar issues, as it also requires computation of a matrix inside the Frobenius norm.
 The DPNet objective in Eq.~\eqref{eq:DPNet} introduces the additional metric distortion loss $\Rc(\Mm)$, which inherits both of the aforementioned issues.
 Similarly, the operator norms in the denominator of the DPNet-relaxed objective in Eq.~\eqref{eq:DPNet-relaxed} are subject to the same challenges.